rodeoflagellum/rodeoflagellum.github.io/about.markdown

 permalink: /about/
 ---

 _Purpose_: My intention with this page is to give you resources to determine how much you should trust my writing and viewpoints.

 __Discriminating Characteristics__

 (I used ```random.shuffle()``` on these 1 time)

-Note: ~Y (x\%) means "I am x% confident that approximately Y applies to me"
+Note: ~Y (x%) means "I am x% confident that approximately Y applies to me"

 - Suspected Weight: ~160 lbs / ~72.6 kg (80%)
 - Tribes: Effective Altruism movement,  Rationality movement
 - Race: Caucasian
-- Gender Identity: ~60\% heterosexual
+- Gender Identity: ~60% heterosexual
 - Disabilities or Cognitive Abnormalities: None diagnosed
 - Favorite Nourishment: dark chocolate, almonds, coffee
 - Suspected IQ: ~110 (65%)